graphcore-research/graphcore-research.github.io/.github/pull_request_template.md

-This template is for _Papers of the Month_.
-For blog post reviews, use the checklist at the end.
+This template includes 3 checklists, only 1 of which is needed for your PR.
 Please **delete as appropriate** before submitting the PR.

 For _Papers of the Month_, there are two types of PR: